 Once all aspects of your app meet our requirements, it can be published to the Oculus Store.
 The following image demonstrates the typical app lifecyle.

 There are baseline elements that VR apps must incorporate and achieve to be ready for consumers.
 To help your apps be successful, we provide design guidance and set content and technical requirements that apps must meet before they are distributed through the Oculus Store.
-For our app design guidance see VR Best Practices and the Content Guidelines.

 You also should review the following before you start development: